cosmoscout/csp-measurement-tools/README.md

 # Measurement tools for CosmoScout VR

 A CosmoScout VR plugin with several tools for terrain measurements.
-This plugin is built as part of CosmoScout's build process.
+For example, it supports the measurement of distances, height profiles, volumes or areas.
+The plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 * **Location Flag:** Displays the geographic coordinates and the address of the selected point as accurately as possible.
 * **Landing Ellipse:** Puts an ellipse on the body, which is controllable by the center and two points.
 The center also has a Location Flag.